anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In the stateless mode, the Registrar MUST offer the JPY protocol on a discoverable UDP port (`p_Rj`).
-There is no default port number available for the JPY protocol, unlike in the stateful mode where the Registrar can host all its services on the CoAPS default port.
+There is no default port number available for the JPY protocol, unlike in the stateful mode where the Registrar can host all its services on the CoAPS default port (5684).

 ~~~~aasvg
 +--------------+------------+---------------+-----------------------+